Yann39/self-hosted/README.md

 The application is available at https://ackee.example.com.

 To track a website, simply follow the instruction by adding the required embed code in the target pages.
+Basically you need to :

+1. Add a domain in Ackee settings
+2. Add the script in the target pages (embed code will be provided by Ackee)

+For more advanced tracking (events, etc.) please refer to the documentation.

 ## Lychee